Lessons

 - If the scheme assumes a large amount of text, then use the Microdata format.
 If not, use JSON-D.

-- Refrain from using the RDF markup format.
+- Refrain from using the RDF semantic markup format.
 It is supported only by Google.
 Microdata and JSON-D formats are supported by both Yandex and Google.